 This SSL certificate is NOT issued by Peppol but must be issued by a trusted third party.

 Verifies that the incoming document was signed with a Peppol AP certificate.

 AP Client (sending documents)

-Signs the AS2 message with the PEPPOL AP certificate.
+Signs the AS4 message with the Peppol AP certificate.

-Includes the public part of the certificate into the AS2 message.
+Includes the public part of the certificate into the AS4 message.

-- The test PEPPOL Directory requires requests to contain an SMP Pilot Certificate to perform writing operations
+- The test Peppol Directory requires requests to contain an SMP Pilot Certificate to perform writing operations (mTLS)

-- The production PEPPOL Directory requires requests to contain an SMP Production Certificate to perform writing operations
+- The production Peppol Directory requires requests to contain an SMP Production Certificate to perform writing operations (mTLS)